Chachapoyas

 Local Cuisine

-No journey to Chachapoyas is complete without indulging in the local cuisine.
-Savor the flavors of traditional dishes such as Juanes, a mix of rice, chicken, and spices wrapped in banana leaves, or try the delicious Cecina, a marinated and smoked pork dish.
-Don’t forget to sip on some Chicha, a fermented corn beverage, to truly immerse yourself in the local culture.
+Chachapoyas offers a taste of traditional Peruvian cuisine.
+Try Juanes, a dish of rice, chicken, and spices wrapped in banana leaves, or Cecina, a marinated and smoked pork dish.
+Pair your meal with Chicha, a fermented corn beverage, for an authentic culinary experience.

 Summary of Facts